 Looking for something else fantastic to do whilst in the area?
 Check out my post on Whale Watching Hermanus – where the owners of Wedgeview have the just as lovely Whale Rock Luxury Lodge!

-There is a restaurant but it tends to offer one three-course option in the evening which must be booked ahead.
+There is a restaurant at Wedgeview but it tends to offer one three-course option in the evening which must be booked ahead.
 Having said that I ate there both nights I stayed and the food was excellent.
-They also offer soup and/or Winelands platters with local cheese and meats.
+Wedgeview also offer soup and/or Winelands platters with local cheese and meats.
 Wedgeview serves an a la carte lunch.

 A fantastic buffet breakfast is included which also comes with a choice of hot meals and some excellent coffee.